menu

 Alix Langlois – Trash is Nice

 Another remarkable project is Trash is Nice, led by Alix Langlois.
-A resident of Cambodia for over five years, with two in Phnom Penh, Alix draws inspiration from the Precious Plastic movement to build small-scale recycling machines.
+A resident of Cambodia for over five years, including two in Phnom Penh, Alix is inspired by the Precious Plastic movement to build small-scale recycling machines.
 These devices transform waste into personalized objects such as pots and trophies.
-His commitment goes beyond recycling: with a team of four, he carries out awareness campaigns in schools and businesses, raising awareness about plastic pollution and offering recycling solutions.
+Her commitment goes beyond recycling: with a team of four, she carries out awareness campaigns in schools and businesses, raising awareness about plastic pollution and offering recycling solutions.

 Tapas Kuila – GrubFeeds